Law firms are sitting on a goldmine of potential revenue, and most don't even know it.

 Email Template (Day 3 Follow-up):

-Subject: Quick reminder: We need [Documents] for your case
+Subject: Quick reminder: We need for your case

-Quick reminder—we’re still waiting on [specific documents] to move forward with your case.
+Quick reminder—we're still waiting on to move forward with your case.

 What we need:

 Need help finding these?
-Call [Case Manager] at [Phone] and we’ll walk you through it.
+Call at and we'll walk you through it.

 Thanks,